snakemode/ably-space-game/README.md

 ```

 You'll notice a few things
-* We're defining an AblyConnector class, though we could just as easily export a pure function
-* The class has a function on it called `onGameStateChanged(status)`
+* We're exporting a single function called `onGameStateChanged(status)`
 * We're importing the *npm* module `node-fetch` at the top

 You'll need to make sure you have `node-fetch` in your `package.json` file for this to work, because the `fetch API` is a browser API, and not available by default in the `node.js` runtime.
 If you prefer to use another HTTP library (`axios` etc), then do so.

-During application startup in `server.js`, we're creating an instance of this `AblyConnector` class, and passing it's `onGameStateChanged` function into each of our games as they're ceated.
+During application startup in `server.js`, we're importing our `ablyConnector` file as `publishToAbly`, and passing it into each of our games as they're ceated.

 ###  Sending Ably messages

-* reference the js api
-* get your api key
+- Reference Ably JS API
+- Get API key
-* add the callback to ablyconnector.js
+- Add callback code to `ablyConnector.js`

-* bam, integrated
+- We're currently sending messages to IFTTT using the `Ably REST API`.
+- This is because we need to disabled the `Ably Message Envelope` for the IFTTT integration to work correctly.
+- This is only supported on the API (or is it also on the settings for the channel?)
+- If it is, we can just use the Ably SDK and change channel setup instructions.